AIDASoft/podio/doc/datamodel_syntax.md

 In the following the syntax for defining a given data model is explained.
 A later section contains more details about the code being created from this.

+## Mandatory fields
+A datamodel definition has only one mandatory field: `schema_version`.
+This defines the current version of the datamodel schema and allows to do schema evolution.
+All other fields described below are in principle optional.

 ## Definition of custom components
 A component is just a flat struct containing data. it can be defined via: